-Jessica A. Maier concentrates her practice in the areas of commercial litigation, insurance defense and municipal law.
+Jessica A. Maier concentrates her practice in the areas of commercial litigation, general and special counsel, insurance defense, and municipal law.

 She received her Bachelor of Arts degree in both Criminal Justice and American Studies, with honors, from the University of Maryland in 2008.
 While at the University of Maryland, she was a member of Deans List and Golden Key National Honor Society.

 Prior to earning her Juris Doctorate from Seton Hall University School of Law in 2013, Jessica worked as a legal assistant in the white collar crime group at Skadden, Arps, Slate, Meagher & Flom, LLP.
 During her time at Skadden, Jessica also drafted speeches and performed research for retired former New York State Court of Appeals Chief Judge Judith Kaye.

 While at Seton Hall, Jessica worked at the New Jersey Office of the Public Defender and New Jersey Office of the Attorney General.
 She also worked as a Student Attorney in the Family Law Clinic where she represented clients with divorce, custody, and child support issues.
 Her pro bono work also included service in the Courtroom Advocate’s Project and she was a recipient of the Public Interest Law Fellowship and Verizon Public Interest Fellowship for her work with children in abuse, neglect and termination of parental rights proceedings.

 Prior to joining the firm, Jessica served as a law clerk to the Honorable David B. Katz, J.S.C. in the Superior Court of New Jersey, Essex Vicinage, Chancery Division, General Equity Part, during the 2013-2014 court term.

 Jessica has been recognized as a New Jersey Rising Stars® as published in New Jersey Super Lawyers Magazine 2019 and 2020 to honors.